asmateus/flight-stone/README.md

 Write here the possible uses of what we are doing

 ## Usage
 Usage information is rather large so, go to the source directly.
+However, to give a taste here are the following commands:
+* To test serial communications execute `python -m test.general_testbed -t serial`
+* To test keyboard communication to PIC execute `python -m test.general_testbed -t keytocontroller`
+* To test tracking execute `python -m test.general_testbed -t tracking`
+* To test patch selection execute `python -m test.general_testbed -t patchselector` There you go, play with that.

 ## Versioning
 *Current version: **1.0624***